duckietown/duckietown-manual/src/60-learning-experiences/lx-setup-ros-basics.md

 where `ROBOT_NAME` can be either a physical or virtual robot.

-(lx-code-test)=
+(lx-code-test-ros-basics)=
 ### Testing on a Duckiebot or in the Duckiematrix

-To test your code on your real Duckiebot you can do:
+🚙 To test your code on your real Duckiebot you can do:

 ```
 dts code workbench -R [ROBOT_NAME]
 ```

-To test your code in the Duckiematrix:
+💻 To test your code in the Duckiematrix:

 ```
 dts code workbench -m -R [VIRTUAL_ROBOT_NAME]